-The AdaptDx dark adaptometer helps us find patients with subclinical AMD up to three years before we can see it in the retina.
+The AdaptDx® measures dark adaptation, the first biomarker of AMD, at least three years before we can see drusen in the retina.
 What?? (needle on the record).
-Stop and think about that for a moment…UP TO 3 YEARS before we can see it in the retina?
-The AdaptDx technology that MacuLogix brings to our clinic could actually help us prevent blindness caused by AMD.
-Not only that, I believe it’s life-saving.
-Knowing blindness, the end result of untreated AMD, contributes to disability, depression, and death, you would think that as well!
+Stop and think about that for a moment…AT LEAST 3 YEARS before we can see drusen in the retina?
+By measuring the speed of dark adaptation, the AdaptDx technology that MacuLogix developed can help us identify AMD with 90% sensitivity.
+Knowing blindness, the end result of untreated AMD, contributes to disability, depression, and death – I consider it somewhat of a lifesaver!

-In 2017, my business partner and I starting using the AdaptDx in our clinic and quickly detected new cases of AMD.
-We immediately took action to educate, treat and monitor those patients.
+In 2017, my business partner and I starting using the AdaptDx in our clinic and quickly identified new cases of AMD.
+We immediately took action to educate, treat, and monitor those patients.
 With the first few patients, I was worried they wouldn’t like hearing the news of an early AMD diagnosis.
 But they proved me wrong.
-While surprised, they were thankful that we had the technology to diagnose the disease and the knowledge to help them understand it.
-Some were even relieved as they could finally make sense of why they were having so much trouble seeing or driving at night.
+While surprised, they were thankful that we had the ability to diagnose the disease and the knowledge to help them understand it.
+Some were even relieved they could finally make sense of why they were having so much trouble seeing at night.